Eric2422/school-projects/README.md

-A repository of high school projects
+A repository of high school projects written in Java
-Written in Java